Russian defence minister visits North Korea

 Sign up now: Get insights on Asia's fast-moving developments

-MOSCOW, April 26 - Russian Defence Minister Andrei Belousov has arrived in North Korea, Russia's defence ministry said on Sunday, the second senior Russian official to visit Pyongyang in recent days.
+MOSCOW - Russian Defence Minister Andrei Belousov has arrived in North Korea, Russia’s Defence Ministry said on April 26, the second senior Russian official to visit Pyongyang in recent days.

-Belousov is due to hold talks with North Korea's top leadership and senior military officials and will take part in "ceremonial and commemorative events," the Russian defence ministry said.
+Mr Belousov is due to hold talks with North Korea’s top leadership and senior military officials and will take part in “ceremonial and commemorative events”, the Russian Defence Ministry said.

 Separately, Russian President Vladimir Putin sent a telegram to North Korean leader Kim Jong Un to mark the opening of the memorial, the Kremlin said.

-Kim and Putin met in June 2024 and signed a comprehensive strategic treaty that includes a mutual defence pact.
+Mr Kim and Mr Putin met in June 2024 and signed a comprehensive strategic treaty that includes a mutual defence pact.
 The two countries have rapidly developed diplomatic and military ties since 2023.
 REUTERS